Narita International Airport

-Narita International Airport (成田国際空港, Narita Kokusai Kūkō) — originally known as New Tokyo International Airport (新東京国際空港, Shin Tōkyō Kokusai Kūkō) — is the secondary international airport serving the Greater Tokyo Area, the other being Haneda Airport (HND).
-It is about 60 km east of central Tokyo in Narita, Chiba.
-The facility, since July 2019, covers 1,137 hectares (2,810 acres) of land and construction to expand to nearly 2,300 ha (5,700 acres) is underway.
+Narita International Airport (成田国際空港, Narita Kokusai Kūkō), originally known as New Tokyo International Airport (新東京国際空港, Shin Tōkyō Kokusai Kūkō), is an international airport serving the Greater Tokyo Area.
+It is located approximately 60 km east of central Tokyo in Narita, Chiba.
+The airport covers approximately 1,137 hectares (2,810 acres) and is undergoing expansion that will increase its total area to approximately 2,300 ha (5,700 acres).

-The conceptualization of Narita was highly controversial and remains so to the present day, especially among local residents in the area.
-This has led to the Sanrizuka Struggle, stemming from the government's decision to construct the airport without consulting most residents in the area, as well as expropriating their lands in the process.
-Even after the airport was eventually completed, air traffic movements have been controlled under various noise related operating restrictions due to its direct proximity with residential neighborhoods, including a house with a farm that is located right in between the runways.
-As a result, the airport must be closed from 00:00 (12:00am) to 06:00 (6:00am) the next day to minimize the noise pollution impact around the airport.
+The airport's development was highly controversial and was opposed by many local residents, with opposition continuing decades after its opening.
+The government's decision to construct the airport without the consent of many affected landowners led to the Sanrizuka Struggle, a prolonged series of protests against the airport's construction and land expropriation.
+The original plan called for five runways, but only two were ultimately built amid difficulties acquiring land from opposing farmers.
+Some privately held properties remain within the airport complex, including a farm around which one of the runways was built.
+The dispute has also contributed to restrictions on airport operations, including a mandatory late night curfew prohibiting aircraft operations between midnight and 6 a.m. to limit aircraft noise in surrounding communities.

-Narita is the busiest airport in Japan by international passenger and international cargo traffic.
-In 2018, Narita had 33.4 million international passengers and 2.2 million tonnes of international cargo.
+Narita was historically Japan's busiest airport for international passenger and cargo traffic.
+In 2018, it handled 33.4 million international passengers and 2.2 million tonnes of international cargo.
 In 2018, Narita was also the second-busiest airport in Japan in terms of aircraft movements (after Haneda Airport in Tokyo) and the tenth-busiest air freight hub in the world.
-Its 4000 m main runway shares the record for longest runway in Japan with the second runway at Kansai International Airport in Osaka.
-Narita serves as the main international hub of Japan Airlines, All Nippon Airways and Nippon Cargo Airlines, and United Airlines, and as an operating base for low-cost carriers Air Japan, Jetstar Japan, Peach Aviation, Spring Airlines Japan, and Zipair Tokyo.
+Its 4 km main runway is among the longest in Japan.
+Narita serves as an international hub for Japan Airlines, All Nippon Airways, and Nippon Cargo Airlines, and is also an operating base for low-cost carriers Air Japan, Jetstar Japan, Peach Aviation, Spring Airlines Japan, and Zipair Tokyo.

-In 2022, Narita was named the fourth-best airport in the world after Hamad International Airport in Doha, Haneda Airport in Tokyo, and Changi Airport in Singapore by Skytrax's World's Top 100 airports.